 As we are a charity who survive solely on donations (we receive no financial grants) we ask for a minimum donation of 250 Euros to adopt one of our dogs (larger amounts gratefully accepted but that would be at the adopter's discretion!!).
 This donation helps to go towards covering the cost of the preparation of the dog and transportation of the dog from Spain to the UK.

 We now have a Sponsor a Dog page.
 If you would like to help us please go to the Sponsor a Pod page.

-His thread is here.....please, please can you help either by adopting, fostering or sharing.If you wish to help us by supporting our special needs podencos, then please go to our Sponsor a Pod page.
+Great news Jimmy has found his forever home.
+Many thanks to everyone for their help and wishes.If you wish to help us by supporting our special needs podencos, then please go to our Sponsor a Pod page.

 Life in rural Spain can be very hard for these dogs.
 They are primarily used for hunting and are usually starved for 5 days prior to a hunt to keep them “keen”.
 Very often they live in hovels with little shelter and spend 90% of their lives on a short chain.
 It is not uncommon for hunting dogs in Spain to be kept in a “vallado” (fenced holding pen) in the middle of nowhere being visited only two or three times a week to be fed left overs and given water.
 Many of them are literally just about fed enough to keep them alive.

 By nature these dogs tend to be watchful of strangers but are very loyal to their owners and other family dogs.
 They are generally quiet but do “alarm” bark making them good watchdogs.
 They are intelligent dogs but tend to be rather independent and can be stubborn.
 They are a very clean dog and, on the whole, make very good house dogs.
 The breed is renowned for having a good affinity with children and other dogs.